Some of the possible consequences of having bad credit include:

 1. Higher interest rates

 Lenders calculate their decision to lend money based on risk.
-When the risk increases, they will charge higher interest rates to counteract.
+When the risk increases, they will usually charge higher interest rates and offer lower credit limits to counteract it.
 This is to offset the potential cost of recouping the money later down the line.

 2. Rejected applications